gazebosim/gz-sim/tutorials/migration_sdf.md

 ```

 \note The actor's vertical pose will be different on both simulators.
-      That's because a hardcoded offset was removed on Ignition and
+      That's because a hardcoded offset was removed on Gazebo and
       maintained on Gazebo classic for backwards compatibility.

 ### Path relative to the SDF file